Stimulant Addiction Treatment in Chiang Mai, Thailand

 Based on 65–70 hours of structured therapy per 30 days.
 Most rehabs provide 10–15 hours over the same period.

-How Jintara Treats Stimulant Addiction
+How Does Jintara Treat Stimulant Addiction Without Medication.

 - CBT: Focuses on treating stimulant use behaviors and thought patterns.
 Patients receive 45-minute individual sessions twice per week.